c-cube/ocaml-containers/README.md

 See [doc](http://cedeela.fr/~simon/software/containers/misc).
 This list is not necessarily up-to-date.

+- `AbsSet`, an abstract Set data structure, a bit like `LazyGraph`.
+- `Automaton`, `CSM`, state machine abstractions
+- `Bij`, a GADT-based bijection language used to serialize/deserialize your data structures
+- `LazyGraph`, a lazy graph structure on arbitrary (hashable+eq) types, with basic graph functions that work even on infinite graphs, and printing to DOT.
 - `PHashtbl`, a polymorphic hashtable (with open addressing)
-- `SplayTree`, a polymorphic splay heap implementation (not quite finished)
-- `SplayMap`, a polymorphic functional map based on splay trees
-- `Heap`, an imperative heap based on `SplayTree`
-- `Graph`, a polymorphic imperative directed graph (on top of `PHashtbl`)
-- `Hashset`, a polymorphic imperative set on top of `PHashtbl`
-- `LazyGraph`, a lazy graph structure on arbitrary (hashable+eq) types, with basic graph functions that work even on infinite graphs, and printing to DOT.
-- `Heap`, a purely functional polymorphic heap
-- `Bij`, a GADT-based bijection language used to serialize/deserialize your data structures
-- `RAL`, a random-access list structure, with `O(1)` cons/hd/tl and `O(ln(n))`
-access to elements by their index.
+- `RAL`, a random-access list structure, with `O(1)` cons/hd/tl and `O(ln(n))` access to elements by their index.
+- `RoseTree`, a tree with an arbitrary number of children and its associated zipper
 - `SmallSet`, a sorted list implementation behaving like a set.
-- `AbsSet`, an abstract Set data structure, a bit like `LazyGraph`.
+- `UnionFind`, a functorial imperative Union-Find structure
 - `Univ`, a universal type encoding with affectation
-- `FlatHashtbl`, a (deprecated) open addressing hashtable with a functorial interface (replaced by PHashtbl)
-- `RoseTree`, a tree with an arbitrary number of children and its associated zipper
-- `UnionFind`, a functorial imperative Union-Find structure

 ### Others